markk628/Contractor/README.txt

 Hello

+I used the playlister project as a reference to complete contractor

 Welcome to my edible socks store

 You are able to create a new flavored sock by clicking New Item on the top right